bekk/bekk-christmas/post/react/control-your-components.md

   you want them to.
 links:
   - title: State reducers vs control props
-    body: An article comparing state reducers to control props
     url: 'https://kentcdodds.com/blog/control-props-vs-state-reducers'
   - title: How to give rendering control to users with Prop getters
-    body: 'A different way to do the same thing, with classes!'
     url: >-
       https://kentcdodds.com/blog/how-to-give-rendering-control-to-users-with-prop-getters
 authors: